Tyrrrz/YoutubeExplode/Readme.md

 var streamManifest = await youtube.Videos.Streams.GetManifestAsync(videoUrl);
 ```

-Once you get the manifest, you can filter through the streams and identify the ones you're interested in:
+Once the manifest is obtained, you can filter through the streams and identify the ones you're interested in:

 ```csharp
 using YoutubeExplode;